heywoodlh/the-empire.systems-old/src/posts/2018-04-25-An-Ubuntu-Hardening-Guide.md

 ---
 title: 'An Ubuntu Hardening Guide'
 date: 2018-04-25
-layout: post.html
-collection:
+collection: cybersecurity, linux, server, all
-- cybersecurity
-- linux
-- server
-- all
 ---

 This is a hardening guide for Ubuntu Server and Desktop.
 The same concepts can be applied to other distributions of Linux, although the steps would be a little different.
 This article will go over various tasks and examples for desktop and server users of Ubuntu to make their systems a lot more secure.